DPT Application Deadlines

-Applicants must fulfill prerequisite courses prior to entry into the program.
+- Prerequisite courses fulfilled prior to entry into the program.
 Prerequisite courses must be similar in value to courses offered by an accredited four-year college or university.
 Grades of C or better are required.
 Science courses must have laboratories.
 No prerequisite work may be taken on a pass/no pass basis.
 AP credit/CLEP cannot be used for prerequisite requirements.
 Online nonscience courses are acceptable.
 Online science courses that are hybrid courses with online lectures and in-person labs may be acceptable.
 Courses can be taken at any regionally accredited college or university.
-All science prerequisite coursework more than 7 years old is not accepted.
+Science prerequisite coursework more than 7 years old will not be accepted.

-100 hours of clinical experience in a physical therapy setting are required.
+- 100 hours of clinical experience in a physical therapy setting.

 Applicants must submit:

-Results of the Graduate Record Examination (GRE) taken within the last five years should be sent directly from the testing agency to APU’s Graduate and Professional Center.
+- GRE scores from within the last five years sent directly from the testing agency to APU’s Graduate and Professional Center.

 Azusa Pacific University